CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

     ![](../media/03-adf_destconnectionnext.jpg)

-17. Select your collection from the drop-down menu.
-You will map your Blob storage file to the correct Cosmos DB collection.
+17. Select your Container from the drop-down menu.
+You will map your Blob storage file to the correct Cosmos DB Container.

     ![](../media/03-adf_correcttable.jpg)